ideo/omi-boilerplates/README.md

 # omi-boilerplates
-Setup code and boilerplates for OMI hackathon.
+Boilerplates for OMI hackathon.
+Web apps and examples to get something you want to make up and running fast.

 ## basic-express-web-app